guillaumebrunerie/snappy/README.md

   dependencies.
-So for instance if you have a selector of the form `state => state.values[state.key]`, there is no way to memoize it properly in Redux (as depending on the value of `state.key` it could depend on anything in `state.values`, but here dynamic dependencies make it work as expected).
+So for instance if you have a selector of the form `state => state.values[state.key]`, there is no way to memoize it properly in Redux (as depending on the value of `state.key` it could depend on anything in `state.values`), but here dynamic dependencies make it work as expected.
 - With Redux, all selectors run again after each dispatch, which can add up if you have thousands of selectors and dispatching actions at every mouse move (although to be fair, Redux still manages to be extremely efficient).